younghch/operating-system-three-easy-pieces-homework/code/concurrency/lock-based-concurrent-data-structures/README.md

     [simple concurrent counter](./concurrent-counter.c)
     ```
-    time took running 1 threads increaising counter 1000000000 times each: 2.103200s
-    time took running 2 threads increaising counter 1000000000 times each: 4.133584s
-    time took running 3 threads increaising counter 1000000000 times each: 6.184915s
-    time took running 4 threads increaising counter 1000000000 times each: 8.352049s
+    running on only one cpu

+    number of threads: 1 increase count each: 100000000 total time 0.176572s
+    number of threads: 2 increase count each: 100000000 total time 0.348140s
+    number of threads: 3 increase count each: 100000000 total time 0.508915s
+    number of threads: 4 increase count each: 100000000 total time 0.649342s

+    one thread per cpu

+    number of threads: 1 increase count each: 100000000 total time 0.183639s
+    number of threads: 2 increase count each: 100000000 total time 0.332282s
+    number of threads: 3 increase count each: 100000000 total time 0.494497s
+    number of threads: 4 increase count each: 100000000 total time 0.667442s

     ```
-    6 CPUs are availabe on my MacBook Pro.
+    4 cpus are available on my laptop.
 Number of CPUs does not affect the measurements because only one CPU can access the counter each time.

 3. Next,build a version of the sloppy counter.
 Once again,measure its performance as the number of threads varies, as well as the threshold.
 Do the numbers match what you see in the chapter?